patrickcping/pingone-go-sdk-v2/management/docs/GatewayLDAP.md

 ### NewGatewayLDAP

-`func NewGatewayLDAP(name string, type_ string, enabled bool, bindDN string, bindPassword string, userTypes []GatewayLDAPAllOfUserTypes, vendor string, ) *GatewayLDAP`
+`func NewGatewayLDAP(name string, type_ EnumGatewayType, enabled bool, bindDN string, bindPassword string, userTypes []GatewayLDAPAllOfUserTypes, vendor string, ) *GatewayLDAP`

 NewGatewayLDAP instantiates a new GatewayLDAP object This constructor will assign default values to properties that have it defined,